MelekMessoussi/HealthHubv2/README.md

 3. **3D Brain Visualization from**:
     - One model for displaying 3D MRI in detail using JPEG format as input.
     - Another model for tumor detection and 3D brain visualization using flair.nii and t1ce.nii files.
-    - Includes the visualization of tumors in the 3D brain model.
+    - Includes the visualization of tumors in 3D with python.

 4. **3D Brain segmentation**:
     - Utilizing .nii files.